 What is this?

-This is a site was created by me, Don Kim, as a means to think without boundaries that is inspired and applies a meditative-philosophical method known as “Hwadu”, that is practiced by Korean Buddhist Seon (Zen) monks, integrated with the best of Western philosophical thinking.
+This is a site was created by me, Don Kim, to think and philosophize without boundaries.
+The site’s name is inspired by a meditative-philosophical method known as “Hwadu”, that is practiced by Korean Buddhist Seon (a.k.a.
+“Zen”) monks.
+Since Seon (as well as Zen) Buddhism originated from Chan Buddhism, it has as one of its central tenants the goal of achieving a “middle-way” perspective to free itself from the one-sidedness of an extreme view.

 While this has created a diffusion of plurality with respect to ideas, movements and philosophies with the admonition that we are now liberated to think and live for ourselves, it has come with a heavy burden.
 This burden is that we now face an incessant paradox of choice.
 Everyone, including myself, has the means to choose a multiplicity of options with respect to what we chose for our career, mates, political position, ideological stance and even physiological circumstances such as gender, which can now be augmented or modified completely.
 At some point in the future, this may be altered before we are even born by the decoding of our genetics.